Thelma Lou: Fictional character biography

 Little is known about Thelma Lou.
 Barney met Thelma Lou at Wilton Blair's funeral in 1960.
 In another episode, she is mentioned to have attended Mayberry Union High, graduating in the same class with Barney and Andy Taylor.
 Aside from her romance with Barney, she was given very little character development during the series' run.
 She is generally portrayed as a sweet-natured, somewhat touchy, caring person who genuinely has an understanding of Barney, despite his unbecoming antics and personality problems.
 She sings in the choir.
 She is apparently self-sufficient; her occupation is never revealed despite references to a never-seen "office", yet she lives in a roomy and well-decorated house of her own.
 Like most Mayberry ladies, she is an accomplished cook, being especially celebrated for her "cashew fudge" (a favorite of Barney's).

 Thelma Lou's last name is never given on the show, though in her last appearance on the series ("The Return of Barney Fife") she is married to a man named Gerald Whitfield.
 Actress Betty Lynn explained that "I didn't really need one, until about the fourth year, when Andy had to introduce me to a couple.
 And he turned to me during rehearsals, and Bob Sweeney was directing, and he said, 'Well, what's your last name?
 Thelma Lou what?' [laughs] And I said, 'No. I've been "Thelma Lou" all this time; I don't want a last name. ...
 All you have to do is say, "This is Thelma Lou."
 You don't need a last name.'
 So, he said, 'Okay.'
 And that was it."
 Prior to the arrival of Helen Crump in Mayberry, Lydia Crosswaithe is introduced as one of Thelma Lou's friends.
 Lydia's extremely odd personality doomed an effort by Barney and "Thel" to arrange a date and possible romantic match with Andy.

 Barney and Thelma Lou

 The stability of Barney and Thelma Lou's relationship is questionable.
 Barney dates other women besides Thelma Lou (mainly, diner waitress Juanita, who is mentioned, but never seen or heard).
+In the second season episode “Barney and the Choir,” Barney opens the first scene singing the song "Juanita", only to have Thelma Lou appear in the next scene agreeing with Andy that Barney is tone deaf.